 Those of us who like the guy and will watch him in most anything (including the terrific Bubba Ho-Tep, but not the turgid Alien Apocalypse, another Sci Fi so-so) like to believe that eventually a major studio willcast him as The Leading Man in A Big Movie one of these days; he's George Clooney with an extra slice of cheese and three pounds of ham.
 But as Campbell explained to me four years ago, you're sadly mistaken if you believe he's a cult fave by accident.

 "Look, I live where I want to live.
 I live in Oregon, so I don't have to play the L.A. game anymore, and that's cool enough for me.
 The older I get, the less I want people telling me what to do.
-It's amazing."
-Campbell laughs.
+It's amazing," Campbell said in 2001, laughing.
 "Between casting people and producers and directors and studios, there's an approach of, 'We're doing you a favor in giving you this role, because you can be in a Hollywood movie.'
 After a while, I look back and think, 'You know what?
 You're not doing me anyfavors.
-I'm doing youa favor, because I'm going to be the only actor who shows up who's not gonna freak out on you or not know his lines or whatever.
-I'm gonna be there, so you need to pay me even more, because you're not gonna have a single hassle with me.
-I know what I'm doing.
-I'll get in, get out.
-This can be really painless for everybody, and we can have fun.'
+I'm doing youa favor, because I'm going to be the only actor who shows up who's not gonna freak out on you or not know his lines or whatever.'"
+This rant would, four years later, become the basis for Make Love the Bruce Campbell Way, in which making a studio picture, well, freaks him out.

 Find everything you're looking for in your city